Lana's sixth is due "at the top end of 2019"

 Can we hear any music?

-Yup – ‘Mariners Apartment Complex’ is the album’s first public cut, a classically Del Rey smoulder of silken acoustic country music and orchestral washes.
+This comes after ‘Mariners Apartment Complex’ was released as the album’s first public cut, a classically Del Rey smoulder of silken acoustic country music and orchestral washes.
 “This song is kinda about this time I took a walk late at night with the guy I was seeing and we stopped in front of his friend’s apartment complex,” Lana told Annie Mac, “and he put his hands on my shoulder and he said ‘I think we’re together because we’re both really similar, we’re both really messed up’.

 “I thought that was the saddest thing I ever heard.
 I said ‘I’m not sad, I didn’t know that you thought you were relating to me on that level… I’m actually doing pretty good’.
 He was upset and that was when I wrote the song.
 I’ve had to step into that role where I was showing the way and being the brighter light… I thought I’d put it out and it would be one of those things that I felt good just to have out there for myself, but it’s cool to be able to share it with people too.
 I didn’t expect to do that.”